Communication Management Track

 Group and Team Communication (COM 215)

-Now more than ever, organizations require and even rely on group work to succeed—many times in virtual settings.
+Now more than ever, organizations rely on group work to succeed—many times in virtual settings.
 In this course, students will gain an understanding of and experience with the elements of group communication.
 Topics include:

 Advanced Interpersonal Communication (COM 315)